tamw-wnet/PBS_Media_Manager_Client/README.md

 ## Changelog
+* Version 1.0 STABLE -- refined results, documentation in place, can perform all core functions that the API provides.
 * Version .01 ALPHA -- connects to API, provides basic read, list, update, create, and delete functionality.

 ## Authors